thepika206/php-hello-world/README.md

 # My very first commit in php
-This is a sandbox playground as I get oriented in the basics of PHP
+This is a sandbox playground to get into the basics of PHP syntax